-The 47th annual Sunfair Invitational Cross Country Meet will be held Saturday April 3rd, 2021 at Franklin Park in Yakima, Washington.
-Over 1,200 runners are expected to descend upon Franklin Park for an exciting day of top level competition.
+The 49th annual Sunfair Invitational Cross Country Meet will be held Saturday October 1, 2022 at Franklin Park in Yakima, Washington.
+About 600 runners are expected to descend upon Franklin Park for an exciting day of top level competition.
 In past years teams from British Columbia, California, Hawaii, Idaho, Montana, Oregon, Utah and Washington have participated.
-The Sunfair Invitational is comprised of 16 races over the 3 mile course at Franklin Park.
+The Sunfair Invitational is comprised of 13 races over various courses at Franklin Park.
 There is an appropriate race for every member of a team to participate in, including coaches and spectators.
-The highlights of the day usually occur during the 7 varsity flights, where a single varsity runner from each team (boy and girl) will compete against their counterparts from the other participating teams.
-The meet begins at 8:45 am with the 3rd-6th grade race and will end at 4:30 pm with the awards ceremony at the base of the terraces.
-The varsity flights start at 12 noon.
+The highlights of the day usually occur during the 5 varsity flights, where a single varsity runner from each team (boy and girl) will compete against their counterparts from the other participating teams.
+The meet begins at 9:00 am with the 3rd-6th grade girls' race and will end at 3:45 pm with the awards ceremony at the base of the Franklin Park terraces.
+The varsity flights start at 12:15 PM.

 The Sunfair Cross Country Invitational is one of the largest single-day high school participation event in the Northwest.
-We are proud to associate with gear UP Sports as a new sponsor of the meet this year, and look forward to providing runner merchandise to first place finishers in each of the seven varsity flights.
-Many local businesses and individuals will partner with gear Up Sports and the Eisenhower Cross Country Parents Club to help insure a fun, safe and successful event.
+We are proud to associate with gear UP Sports as a sponsor of the meet.
+Many local entities and individuals will partner with gear Up Sports and the Eisenhower Cross Country Parents Club to help insure a fun, safe and successful event.

 The meet director for the Sunfair Cross Country Invitational is Phil English, Cross Country coach for Eisenhower High School.

-Please Note: Boys & Girls will run together in the first six varsity flights.
-Flight 7 will be run separately.
-Prior to the start of the Flight 7 races we will be introducing the top competitors.
-If you have an athlete deserving of recognition at this time please email us with their accomplishments to Administration@SunfairRun.com by TBA.
+Please Note: Boys & Girls will run together in the first 3 varsity flights.
+The final 2 Varsity flights will be run separately.
+Prior to the start of the final flights, we will be introducing the top competitors.
+If you have an athlete deserving of recognition at this time please email us with their accomplishments to Administration@SunfairRun.com by September 29th.

-Please Note: Boys & Girls will run together in the first six varsity flights.
+Please Note: Boys & Girls will run together in the first varsity flights.
 Flight 7 will be run separately.
 Prior to the start of the Flight 7 races we will be introducing the top competitors.
-If you have an athlete deserving of recognition at this time please email us with their accomplishments to Administration@SunfairRun.com by October 3rd.
+If you have an athlete deserving of recognition at this time please email us with their accomplishments to Administration@SunfairRun.com by September 29th.

 CLICK on the images to enlarge them.